Forty Percent Leadbelly: Plot

 When Leela echoes Red's comments, Fry sarcastically suggests Bender write a song about a heartless robot who leaves his best friend to be murdered.
 Bender follows Zoidberg's suggestion to go work on "the railroad" in order to have the experiences necessary to be a folk singer.
 In the Rusty Rail, a bar on "the wrong side of the tracks," Bender meets Big Caboose, a "steel-drivin' man workin' the Trans-Universal line".
 Bender sees Caboose, who is actually a robot, not a man, as exactly the kind of exciting personality that can be used in a good folk song.

 As Caboose introduces Bender to his colorful acquaintances, Bender takes notes so he can use these people as characters in his song.
 At the work site, Bender's job is to lead the singing of the laborers and drink cocktails.
 After living this grueling life for a while, he begins to create his song.
 By the time Fry and Leela arrive at Bender's railroad camp to deliver explosives, Bender's song includes the main character, Jezebel, and the rambler whom she runs to.
 Fry is still angry at Bender, and when he makes a mean comment, Bender adds a verse for him telling how Bender needs help to escape the angry Caboose, but Fry, still holding a grudge, sends him away.
-Bender is just adding the verse where his main character begins his quest to avenge himself on the rambler when Caboose bursts in and eagerly introduces Bender to his new fiancee.
+Bender is just adding the verse where his main character begins his quest to avenge himself on the rambler when Caboose bursts in and eagerly introduces Bender to his new fiancée.
 She flings herself at Bender as soon as Caboose leaves the room.
-Bender and the fiancee have sex, which inspires him to add another verse to his song.
-Foreshadowing later developments, the fiancee reveals that her name is Jezebel.
+Bender and the fiancée have sex, which inspires him to add another verse to his song.
+Foreshadowing later developments, the fiancée reveals that her name is Jezebel.
 Bender sees this as a lucky coincidence, not realizing its significance.